-- Six Peel projects share $780,000 in Regional Economic Development (RED) Grant funding
+- Seven Peel projects share in $680,000 Regional Economic Development Grant funding

-Six Peel region businesses will receive almost $800,000 towards projects that create local jobs and support the local economy under round four of the McGowan Government's Regional Economic Development (RED) Grants.
+Peel businesses will share in $680,000 to strengthen and diversify local economies under round five of the McGowan Government's Regional Economic Development (RED) Grants.

 Comments attributed to Regional Development Minister Alannah MacTiernan: